scious/documentation/docs/bask/latest.md

 ### Auto Refresh

 Refreshes the current Bubble page whenever a change has been made to your app or plugin.
+To use:

+1. Add the [Bask plugin](https://bubble.io/plugin/bask-1694722264573x355074825064808450) to your Bubble app.
-Add to your page, create a workflow that triggers on `Page is loaded` and then run this action.
+2. On a test page of your choice, create a workflow that triggers on `Page is loaded`.

-<Highlight color="#25c2a0">TODO</Highlight> Show screenshot of action.
+3. Within the workflow, add the Bask `Auto Refresh` action.
+4. Add your Bubble app as a `test app` within your plugin ([learn more](https://manual.bubble.io/account-and-marketplace/building-plugins/building-elements#testing-a-plugin)).

+With Bask running, your plugin test page will update any time you save a related file in VS Code.

+## Support

+We provide support in two ways:

+- The [forum](https://forum.bubble.io/t/who-wants-a-vs-code-extension-for-developing-bubble-plugins/269165/last).
+This option is free for everyone to use where questions are answered by us as well as the community.
+- We offer a [Service Level Agreement](https://buy.stripe.com/8wMg2x1if3zz3ba6op) for customers requiring service and maintenance guarentees.